-- Nausea and vomiting
+- Nausea and vomiting.

-- Excessive thirst and dry mouth
+- Excess thirst and dry mouth.

-- Sensitivity to light and sounds
+- Sensitive to light and sounds.

 Treatment for a Hangover

-Although there is no silver bullet for surviving a hangover, there are some simple steps to take that can aid in mitigating the symptoms somewhat.
-Drinking lots of water, as well as Gatorade or Pedialyte to help replace electrolytes can help.
+Although there is no silver bullet for getting through a hangover, there are some simple steps to take.
+These can help improve the symptoms somewhat.
+Drinking lots of water, as well as Gatorade, to help replace electrolytes can help.

 What is Alcohol Poisoning?